Today’s experiment is very simple but hopefully fascinating for even very young children. We’re going to investigate which solids dissolve in water.

 - Water ( warm and cold )

-- Substances to try and dissolve eg. sugar, coffee, pepper, sand.
+- Substances to try to dissolve, e.g. sugar, coffee, pepper, sand, flour, salt.

-Add a teaspoon of whichever solid you are testing to a glass of cold water and a glass of hot water, stir and observe the difference.
+Add a teaspoon of whichever solid you are testing to a glass of cold water and a glass of warm water.
+Stir and observe the difference.

-Look to see if the solid dissolves in the hot water and cold water and if one is better than the other.
+Watch to see if the solid dissolves in warm and cold water and if one is better than the other.

-Can you design a chart to record your observations?
+Can you design a chart for recording your observations?

 Which solids dissolve in water